 “I only wore shoes for Sunday church or in the winter.
 Today wasn’t Sunday and this hot July evening sure wasn’t winter.
 But it would have been just as hard to cross the swamp without them.”
 WISHBONE HANNAH Middle Grade Historical Fiction ages 8-12yo

 “Alexander, a boy of ten, ran past Mr. Weed’s grocery store and down the alleyway, wearing his good brown church shoes, for it was Sunday noon and the congregation had just let out minutes ago.
 The pockets of his newly ironed blue dress pants were stuffed with wadded one-dollar bills, all five of them, he took from his hidden cigar box underneath his bed at home.”
-SHOOTING DICE WITH THE SHOESHINE BOYS Adult Thriller
+SHOOTING DICE WITH THE SHOESHINE BOYS Historical Fiction

 Dibbles the barn cat saw them first, her favorite sugar cookies in the bakery window.
 “I like chocolate chip cookies,” Wiscowski, her best cow friend, said.
 “I like to dunk them in milk.”-DIBBLES & WISCOWSKI “GOING TO BUY A COOKIE” Picture book ages 3-8 yo

-Published: Issue 2 Dribble Drabble Review (… complete story arcs achieved in mere 50 and 100 words are nothing short of exemplary.)
+Published: Issue 2 Dribble Drabble Review (… complete story arcs achieved in 50 and 100 words are nothing short of exemplary.)

 Boys Will Be Boys